 - The first benzodiazepine, chlordiazepoxide (Librium), hit the market in 1960.
 Any idea what #2 was? diazepam (Valium).

-- Short-acting: Median half-life of 1–12 hours.
-They have few residual effects if taken before bedtime, rebound insomnia may occur upon discontinuation, and they might cause day time withdrawal symptoms such as next day rebound anxiety with prolonged usage.
+- Short-acting: Elimination half-life of 1–12 hours.
+They have few residual effects if taken before bedtime.
+Rebound insomnia may occur upon discontinuation, and they might cause daytime withdrawal symptoms such as next day rebound anxiety with prolonged usage.
 Examples: brotizolam (Lendormin), midazolam (Versed), and triazolam (Halcion).

-- A drug’s “half-life” is the time it takes for its plasma concentration to reach half of its original level.
+A drug’s elimination half-life is the time it takes for its plasma concentration to reach half of its original level.
 This is accomplished by our metabolic and elimination systems.

-- Benzos are not approved by the US Food and Drug Administration (FDA) for long-term use.
-You’ll find out why in a short.
+Benzos are not approved by the US FDA for long-term use.

-Gamma-amino butyric acid (GABA) is by far the most abundant inhibitory (slows things down) neurotransmitter in the brain.
+Gamma-amino butyric acid (GABA) is by far our most abundant inhibitory (slows things down) neurotransmitter.

 Located all over the brain, GABA has the ability to unlock and actually bring to life anxiety-inhibiting receptors on nerve cells.
 It also has sleep-inducing characteristics.

-Sounds like the perfect target in the midst of a nasty case of anxiety.
-Well, it is – and the benzos enhance the action of GABA.
-And that’s why they can make you feel so (too?) good.
+Sounds like the perfect target amid a nasty case of anxiety.
+Well, it is – benzos enhance the action of GABA.
+And that’s why they can make you feel so good.

-Benzos can pose some very serious problems in the immediate and down the road.
-The reason benzos aren’t approved for long-term use by the US FDA is because of the huge risk for tolerance, dependence, and withdrawal symptoms upon cessation.
+Benzos can pose some serious problems in the immediate and down the road.
+The reason they aren’t approved for long-term use by the FDA is because of the risk of tolerance, dependence, and withdrawal symptoms upon cessation.

-Other potential problems stemming from long-term use are psychomotor, cognitive, and/or memory impairments.
-Depression and anxiety may also present.
+Other potential problems stemming from long-term use are psychomotor and cognitive (including memory) impairments.
+Go figure, depression and anxiety may also present.

-Potential risks that come with short-term benzo use include – cognitive impairments, aggression, and other behavioral disinhibition.
-The last two are known as paradoxical effects – presentation of the exact opposite of the intended effects.
-Other paradoxical effects include increased seizures in epileptics, irritability, impulsivity, and suicidal ideation/behavior.
+Potential risks that come with short-term benzo use include cognitive impairments, aggression, and other behavioral disinhibition.

-Paradoxical effects occur in much greater frequency in benzo abusers, those with borderline personality disorder, children, and those using high-dosage regimens.
+Paradoxical effects occur in much greater frequency in individuals who abuse benzos, those with borderline personality disorder, children, and individuals using high-dose regimens.

-If you endure depressive symptoms or are a recent substance abuser, benzos aren’t for you!
+If you endure symptoms of depression or have recently abused substances, benzos aren’t for you.
 The same applies to pregnancy.

 Be sure to discuss use, potential use, and cessation with your physician.